 Those who have a low income could be excluded from mainstream finance due to the increased risk of their credit repayments becoming unmanageable if they have unexpected essential expenses arise.

 People who are currently unemployed or those who receive certain benefits could have that benefits income excluded by mainstream lenders which may lead to not having a minimum income that meets their minimum income criteria.

 The Self employed could be excluded by mainstream credit providers due to fluctuating income from month to month, which could be more difficult for a lender to assess their ability to make a fixed repayment.
 Research carried out by Citizens advice found that 29% of the self-employed people they interviewed suspected or even knew that they were turned down for credit due to being self-employed.

 Those with no credit history may be perceived as a higher risk for mainstream lenders due to the uncertainty of how the person will manage a credit commitment.

 What helps a lender decide whether to give credit?

 The data that the applicant provides in an application form or from a credit report is analysed when lenders are making their decision.

-Affordability: All responsible lenders should access whether a person can safely afford the repayments and the total amount payable usually through requesting and analysing income and expenditure.
+Affordability: All responsible lenders should assess whether a person can safely afford the repayments and the total amount payable, usually through requesting and analysing income and expenditure.